 Since 2013, HSW has maintained two W.A.S.H (water, sanitation, hygiene) zones in Ethiopia and Belize.
 Within these zones, HSW partners with local governments and NGOs to provide year-round logistical and operational support to ensure the sustainability of water projects.
 Volunteer teams, along with an HSW project coordinator, travel to these zones an average of six times during the dry season months of October-June.
 During these trips, the teams drill borehole wells, reclaim existing wells, build latrines, and teach hygiene through a school-based WASH program, which includes a deworming and vaccination program.
 In 2016, HSW expanded these school-based programs to address the growing concern of menstrual hygiene management (MHM), a major contributor to absenteeism among girls in secondary schools.

-To date, HSW has brought its mission of clean water, improved sanitation and public health and hygiene education to 12 countries and 28 rural villages, for a total of 83 completed water projects, bringing clean water and sanitation to more than 100,000 people.
+To date, HSW has brought its mission of clean water, improved sanitation and public health and hygiene education to 12 countries and has over 85 completed water projects, which bring clean water and sanitation to more than 100,000 people today.